 Friday evening, Erev Shabbat:

-Third Friday each month: Emanuel members conduct an Evening Service at Hebrew Health Care.
+In addition: The third Friday each month, Emanuel members conduct an Evening Service at Hebrew Health Care.
 Information: Pamela Garry

 Shabbat Morning: Saturday morning service anchors our prayer week.
 Children, including those with special needs, are welcome in the main service, and are offered opportunities to participate:

-- 11:50 am (approx) Service concludes: Children below B’nai Mitzvah age are invited to the bimah for Adon Olam, Kiddush (wine blessing), N’tilat Yadayim (hand wash blessing), and Motzi (bread blessing).
+– 11:50 am (approx) Service concludes: Children younger than B’nai Mitzvah age are invited to the bimah for Adon Olam, Kiddush (wine blessing), N’tilat Yadayim (hand wash blessing), and Motzi (bread blessing).

-- 12 Noon (approx) Kiddush: We gather weekly for Kiddush as a congregation, and EVERYONE is invited!
-Open seating including a buffet lunch.
+– 12 Noon (approx) Kiddush: We gather weekly for Kiddush as a congregation, and EVERYONE is invited!
+Open seating includes a buffet lunch.
 To sponsor a Kiddush, contact Event Coordinator Regina Miller

 Shabbat Afternoon/Saturday Evening